openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_Caffe.md

 .. warning::

-   Note that OpenVINO support for Caffe, is currently being deprecated and will be removed entirely in the future.
+   Note that OpenVINO support for Caffe is currently being deprecated and will be removed entirely in the future.

 To convert a Caffe model, run Model Optimizer with the path to the input model ``.caffemodel`` file: